How to Properly Summerize Your Boat

 Refill your Cooling System

 Before storing your boat, you may or may not have filled the cooling system with water and antifreeze.
-Regardless of what winter storage maintenance method you did, drain out whatever is left in your cooling system and fill it back up again.
+Regardless of what winterization or storage maintenance method you did, drain out whatever is left in your cooling system and fill it back up again.
 After filling your cooling system, check your hoses if there are any cracks, wears, or leaks.
 Make sure to replace your hoses if you find any form of damage.

 Inspect Your Fuel Lines and Gas Tank